GeoscienceAustralia/hiperseis/docs/index.rst

 Welcome to HiPerSeis API Documentation
 ======================================

-Source code can be found in https://github.com/GeoscienceAustralia/hiperseis
+HiPerSeis source code can be found in `Github <https://github.com/GeoscienceAustralia/hiperseis>`_

 .. toctree::
    :maxdepth: 2